olukareem/AP-Weather/README.md

 **Project Title**
 Apollo Weather

 **Project Description** Apollo weather is an app that displays weather.
-A user will be able to search a city and render a 5 day forecast.
+A user will be able to search a city and render the current weather.
 It will include images for different weather conditions.

 <br>